 Library faculty members at New Mexico State University are expected to meet the University requirements for academic appointment, promotion and tenure considerations, and contract renewal.
-University requirements are specified in the New Mexico State University Policy Manual (hereafter referred to as NMSU Policy Manual).
-Library promotion and tenure guidelines are in compliance with the NMSU Policy Manual.
-Guidelines and procedures in the NMSU Policy Manual take precedence in the event a change causes non-compliance by the Library document.
+University requirements are specified in the Administrative Rules and Procedures of NMSU (hereafter referred to as ARP).
+Library promotion and tenure guidelines are in compliance with the ARP.
+Guidelines and procedures in the ARP take precedence in the event a change causes non-compliance by the Library document.